All posts by Charisse Flynn

 Vegan Meal: Tex-Mex Enchiladas

 These vegan enchiladas are delicious and so easy to make.
-I eat them every day.
+I eat them often.
 But, I’ll take it one step further and boast a bit, because my non-vegan husband says they look, smell, and taste as good as any beef enchilada he’s ever had.

 12 Vegan Tex-Mex Enchiladas (13×9” Baking Dish)